4 steps to pre-qualify for a personal loan

 Applying for a personal loan can be a lengthy process and quite frustrating if you have to spend a lot of time on the application process and are then turned down.

 There’s a quicker way to get an answer, however, and it involves some simple steps to ensure you have pre-qualified before the loan application process begins.
-Pre-qualification also lets you compare a number of loan offers, including mortgages and credit cards, and helps you keep a check on your credit rating.
-Lenders will still need to verify your financial details before your personal loan is finalized though.
+Pre-qualification also lets you compare a number of loan offers, including mortgages and credit cards, and helps you keep a check on your credit score.
+Lenders will still need to verify your financial details before your personal loan is finalized.